 3 FlexiBowl® and 3 Cameras#

-This section describes the available configurations when operating with three FlexiBowl® units and three cameras inside the same picking cell, managed by a single FlexiVision One VisionController.
+This section describes the configurations available when you want to operate three FlexiBowl® devices and three cameras within the same picking cell, managed by a single FlexiVision One VisionController.

 Configuration overview#

-In a 3 FlexiBowl® + 3 Cameras configuration, the system includes three independent feeding and vision stations, all managed by the same VisionController.
+In a 3 FlexiBowl® + 3 camera configuration, the system comprises three independent feed and vision stations, all controlled by the same VisionController.
 Each station consists of:

 • 1 FlexiBowl®

-The three stations communicate with the VisionController through a network switch.
+The three stations communicate with the VisionController via a network switch.

 Important

-The switch is a mandatory component in all multi-device configurations.
-Without it, it is not possible to connect multiple FlexiBowl® units and multiple cameras to the VisionController at the same time.
-For technical specifications and order codes, refer to Switch.
+The Switch is a mandatory component in all multi-device configurations.
+Without it, it would not be possible to simultaneously connect several FlexiBowl® devices and several cameras to the VisionController.
+See the Switch section for technical specifications and order codes.

-This configuration supports three operating variants depending on the number of robots available in the plant:
+This configuration supports three operating variants, depending on the number of robots available in the system:

 Variant A